devinoue/meta-typing-sandbox/README.md

 Playing with the TypeScript type system.

-Note: This project is for fun, not for practical use.
+⚠️Note: This project is for fun, not for practical use.

 ## Radix Conversion